Skip to main content

 Goals are to support the quality development of domestic youth services; to provide professional assistance and basic background for youth organisations and professionals working with youth service and to organise meetings and professional training - supporting youth service work processes and knowledge transfer.'

-The Elizabeth Foundation [(Erzsébet Alapítvány) - not to be confused with the EYF; the Elizabeth for the Children of Carpathian Basin Foundation established the Elisabeth Youth Foundation] is in close cooperation with the government and is mostly known for organising children's camps.
-Besides these activities, their goals include the organisation of child- and youth protection programmes, as well as the organisation of 'social, cultural and other' events.
-Besides these tasks the Foundation does not have any relations to policy making ('Az alapítvány célja').
+The Elizabeth Foundation (Erzsébet Alapítvány) is in close cooperation with the government and is mostly known for organising children's camps.
+Besides these activities, their goals include the organisation of child- and youth-protection programmes, as well as the organisation of 'social, cultural and other' events.
+Besides these tasks the Foundation does not have any relations to policy making.

-The program types arranged by the Foundation are the following:
+The programme types arranged by the Foundation are the following:

 • 3-day class excursions,